E-Okelloh/E-Okelloh/README.md

 # 💫 About Me:
-I’m a problem-driven software builder focused on designing secure, reliable, and scalable systems.
+ A problem-driven software builder focused on designing secure, reliable, and scalable systems.
 My work centers around Blockchain (smart contracts, DeFi, security research) and FinTech, where correctness, performance, and trust are critical.

 I approach engineering from a systems perspective—breaking complex problems into clear components, understanding how data flows, where failures occur, and how to design for resilience from the start.
 I care deeply about clean architecture, auditability, and long-term maintainability, especially in environments where code directly handles value.